-That fact has made some people afraid of HEPA filters.
+Possible shedding fibers have made some people afraid of HEPA filters and question “are HEPA filters safe?”
 There’s a controversy over whether fiberglass particles can cause lung disease and cause cancer.
 Some people are worried that fibers in HEPA filters will break off, enter the air, and enter people’s lungs.

 Are HEPA filter fibers dangerous?
 Let’s break the question of whether HEPA filters are harmful to human health into two parts: